watertap-org/watertap/docs/technical_reference/costing/costing_base.rst

 to LCOW from each pump would be available in the ``LCOW_component_*`` expressions, while the total contribution from all pumps would be available as ``LCOW_aggregate_*`` expressions.
 The ``LCOW_component_*`` expressions are indexed by the unit model flowsheet name.
 This is the name that is assigned when the unit model is added to the flowsheet.
 For example, if you add a unit model as ``m.fs.unit1 = MyUnitModel()``, the name used in the LCOW component expressions will be ``fs.unit1``.
-The indexes for the ``LCOW_aggregate_*`` expressions are by unit model class name, which is the string representation of the class used to define the unit model.
+The indexes for the ``LCOW_aggregate_*`` expressions are by unit model class name, which is the string representation of the class used to define the unit model (e.g., "ReverseOsmosis0D", "Pump").

 Importantly, both ``LCOW_component_variable_opex`` and ``LCOW_aggregate_variable_opex`` expressions are also indexed by flow name for registered flows.
 Energy (e.g., ``electricity``) and material (e.g., ``naocl``, ``caustic``) flows registered with the costing package will have their variable operating costs